sarmaier/RootedCBH_pka/README.md

-# pka prediciton using random forest and RootedCBH fingerprints
+# pka pprediction with random forest and RootedCBH fingerprints
 scripts for generating CBH (Connectivity-Based Hierarchy descriptors for pKa calculations)